Implementing Redis Pub/Sub for Real-Time Cache Invalidation

 Distributed microservice architectures routinely encounter cache coherence degradation when independent services maintain isolated Redis instances or shard pools.
 Traditional TTL-based expiration introduces predictable stale data windows, while synchronous HTTP invalidation triggers cascading latency and tight inter-service coupling.
 Redis Publish/Subscribe provides a lightweight, asynchronous broadcast mechanism for real-time cache invalidation.
 When engineered correctly, it eliminates polling overhead and ensures near-immediate consistency across service boundaries.
 However, because Pub/Sub is inherently fire-and-forget, production deployments require precise client configuration, explicit lifecycle management, and rigorous diagnostic workflows to prevent silent message loss during network partitions.

-Architecture & Payload Constraints
+Architecture and Payload Constraints

 sequenceDiagram